 These French orange notebooks have a cult following, yes creatives do fall in love with their tools.
 These economical pads are one of our favorites.
 We love to run our fingers across their grids, smooth paper and uniquely scored covers.
 Rhodia has been carried by artists since the 1930s, so using these feels like you’re taping into a rich creative legacy.
 Learn more about these notebooks over at Amazon.

 Adobe Ideas is your mobile digital sketchbook, letting you capture and explore ideas anywhere you go.
 Learn how to integrate Adobe Ideas into your Illustrator vector workflow.
 This mobile app lets you easily sketch using vectors, re-use specific colors using the Eyedropper tool, save and use multiple color themes.
 Adjust layer opacity, move, rotate and scale each layer independently.
-Learn more about this mobile app at iTunes.
+Learn more about this mobile app at the Mac App store.